Complexity of Unambiguous Problems in $\Sigma^P_2$

 \subsection{Related Literature}

-We conclude this introduction by briefly highlighting several related studies, in addition to the works discussed throughout the paper.
-An interesting related line of work concerns the class \TFSig{2} of total function in \Sig{2}.
-Unlike \USig{2} where problems are guaranteed to have at most one solution, \TFSig{2} problems are guaranteed to have at least one solution.
-A prominent problem in \TFSig{2} which has gained much attention in recent years is the range avoidance problem, or \Avoid{} (\cite{kleinberg2021total}).
-Interestingly, \Avoid{} is shown in \cite{chen2024symmetric,li2024symmetric} to be included in a single-valued, functional variant of \SymP{}, resonating with our results that \PTW{} and \PMA{} are included in \SymP{}.
-We refer to \cite{korten2025range} for a recent survey on range avoidance.
+We conclude this introduction with a brief account of related studies, in addition to the works discussed throughout the paper.
+A result of Stearns \cite{stearns1959voting} shows that, given a tournament $T$ on $n$ vertices, $\theta(\frac{n}{\log n})$ voters may be required to induce a majority graph that coincides with $T$.
+A related result of Erd\H{o}s \cite{erdos1964representation} shows that $\theta(\frac{n}{\log n})$ voters also suffice to induce any tournament.
+The former result may hint at a separation between the classes \PTW{} and \PCW{}.

-An interesting result by Stearns \cite{stearns1959voting} shows that, given a tournament $T$ on $n$ vertices, $\theta(\frac{n}{\log n})$ voters may be required to induce a majority graph which exactly coincides with $T$.
-A related result by Erd\H{o}s \cite{erdos1964representation} shows that $\theta(\frac{n}{\log n})$ voters also suffice to induce any tournament.
-The former result may hint towards a separation between the classes \PTW{} and \PCW{}.
+Another well-studied problem with the unambiguity property is \USat{}: Given a Boolean formula, does it admit a {\em unique} satisfying assignment? \cite{papadimitriou1982complexity} shows that \USat{} is contained in \DifP{}, and several papers observe that it is \coNP{}-hard.
+A proof for this can be found in \cite{blass1982unique}, where they also show an oracle relative to which the problem is complete for \DifP{}, and another one relative to which it is not. \USat{} seems easier than most of the problems discussed in this work, as \DifP{} is a subset of \PNP{}.
+See \Cref{sec:Beyond_sig2} for further discussion on \DifP{} and its generalization.

 In \Cref{sec:PCW} we address computational aspects of intransitive dice.
 The literature typically approaches them from the perspectives of combinatorics, probability theory, and game theory.
 Intransitive dice first appeared in \cite{gardner1970paradox}, which credits Bradley Efron for a set of three dice, known as Efron's dice, that form a winning cycle.
 In \cite{akin2020generalized,schaefer2017balanced}, it is shown that every tournament on $n$ vertices can be induced by a set of dice using the ``beat'' relation. \cite{schaefer2017balanced} further show that for any $n,m\ge 3$, there exists a set of $n$ dice, each with $m$ faces, that form an $n$-cycle, a result later rediscovered by \cite{coelho2023central}. \cite{coelho2023central} study a random model where the dice's faces are random variables. \cite{hulko2019game} consider a game where two agents simultaneously construct an $n$-faced die, and then compare them; they show it admits a unique pure Nash equilibrium. \cite{cornacchia2020intransitive} study the probability of obtaining an intransitive tournament when randomly constructing four dice.